sirselim/random_plotting_scripts/README.md

 # random_plotting_scripts
-A dump of some random and tesitng plotting scripts from various languages
+A dump of some random and testing plotting scripts from various languages